 - You will then begin your chosen activity, group or club with support from your link worker and/or volunteer.

-Throughout the process, you will also be put in touch with other organisations, groups, and people in the community who are there to provide additional help and support.
-We will be with you every step of the way; we will check in to ensure things are running smoothly and to ensure you are receiving the support you need.
-If you require more support than what you are receiving, your link worker will contact you to see what has changed, review your interest in continuing with your new activities and to see what further support can be offered.
+Throughout the process, you will also be put in touch with other organisations, groups and people in the community who are there to provide additional help and support.
+We will be with you every step of the way; we will check in to ensure things are running smoothly and you are receiving the support you need.
+If you require more support than what you are receiving, your link worker will contact you to see what has changed, review your interest in continuing with your new activities and see what further support can be offered.